fileames/Conditional-Multitask-SP/README.md

 ### Evaluation

 The trained models can be evaluated with the `evaluate.py` script, with the following command.
-More information on evaluation config file can be found in [config README](https://github.com/fileames/Conditional-Multitask-SP/tree/main/configs).
+More information on the evaluation config file can be found in [config README](https://github.com/fileames/Conditional-Multitask-SP/tree/main/configs).
 Mean IOU and d1 metrics are printed and a variable number of images are saved to the `images` folder.

 ```bash
     python evaluate.py --config ./configs/evaluate.json